 A popular choice

-Over 188,000 international students from all over the world choose to study in Victoria every year (AEI Enrolment data).
-Almost all of these international students choose to stay in Victoria for their further education.
+Over 250,000 international students from all over the world were studying in Victoria in 2017 (AEI Enrolment data).
+Almost all international students choose to stay in Victoria for their further education.
 Find out more about

 living in Victoria.

 International students choose Melbourne because of the academic reputation of our educational institutions and the vibrant lifestyle and culture.
 Find out more about

 With so many cultures embedded into our way of life in Melbourne and Victoria, it’s easy to settle into life in our beautiful state.
 You’ll find some form of your own culture making it feel like a ‘home away from home’.